Flow-IPC/ipc/README.md

 and the [Reference](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/namespaceipc.html)
 go deeper.

-The text just below covers some of the same ground -- just in case -- but the true documentation is hosted online at the aforementioned link(s) and is also bundled as part of the repository/archive containing the present README.

 Having sampled those docs... are you interested in using or even developing Flow-IPC?
 Then please read on.
 To restate Flow-IPC's mission from the above-linked introductory docs page:

-> Flow-IPC:
->   - is a **modern C++** library with a concept-based API in the spirit of STL/Boost;
->   - enables near-zero-latency **zero-copy** messaging between processes (via behind-the-scenes use of the below SHM solution);
->   - transmits messages containing binary data, native handles, and/or **structured data** (defined via [Cap'n Proto](https://capnproto.org/language.html));
->   - provides a **shared memory (SHM)** solution
->     - with out-of-the-box ability to transmit arbitrarily complex combinations of scalars, `struct`s, and **STL-compliant containers** thereof;
->     - that integrates with **commercial-grade memory managers** (a/k/a `malloc()` providers).
->       - In particular we integrate with [jemalloc](https://jemalloc.net), a thread-caching memory manager at the core of FreeBSD, Meta, and others.
->
-> A key feature of Flow-IPC is pain-free setup of process-to-process conversations (**sessions**), so that users need not worry about coordinating individual shared-resource naming between processes, not to mention kernel-persistent resource cleanup.
->
-> Flow-IPC provides 2 ways to integrate with your applications' event loops.
-These can be intermixed.
->   - The **async-I/O API** automatically starts threads as needed to offload work onto multi-processor cores.
->   - The `sync_io` **API** supplies lighter-weight objects allowing you full control over each application's thread structure, hooking into reactor-style (`poll()`, `epoll_wait()`, etc.) or proactor (boost.asio) event loops.
-As a result context switching is minimized.
->
-> Lastly Flow-IPC supplies **lower-level utilities** facilitating work with POSIX and SHM-based **message queues (MQs)** and **local (Unix domain) stream sockets**.

-Also included is the general-purpose C++ toolkit named Flow.
-While it is bundled for convenience simply because (1) it is needed and (2) shares the same original authorship and DNA as Flow-IPC proper, it may nevertheless prove useful in its own right.
-For more information please see a similar-purpose `README.md` in the `flow/` sub-directory.

 ## Organization